aws-samples/vpn-gateway-strongswan/README.md

 1. Clone this repository to your local system on which you have the AWS CLI installed.
 2. Customize one of the `template-parameters-*.json` files containing example sets of parameters for your stack.
 3. Execute the `manage-stack` wrapper script to create the stack.
 See the script for the supported options.
+For example, the script currently defaults to `us-east-2`.
+If you need to use a different region, specify the `--region` option argument.

 ```
-$ ./manage-stack -e mystack1 template-parameters-certificate-auth.json
+$ ./manage-stack -e mystack1 --region us-east-1 template-parameters-certificate-auth.json
 ```

 Monitor the progress of stack creation via the AWS management console.